Cognitive Biases

 • Ask what additional observation would really justify the hostile interpretation.

-Use these after you have written the concrete case clearly enough for a model to help widen the frame.
+Use these only after the concrete case is written clearly enough for a model to widen the frame instead of merely echoing it.

 Media Narrative Bias Scan